Cysparks-Inc/lendy/MIGRATION_EXECUTION_GUIDE.md

-# Lendy Microfinance - Migration Execution Guide
+# Pett Vision - Migration Execution Guide

 ## Your Supabase Project is Connected ✅